 Anyway, our meetings came to an end and the fault was completely my own.
 Sitting across from Gordon, I gave him the run down of my life since our last meeting.
 I was doing alright, thank you very much.
 He asked, naturally, “Well, is there anything I can help you with, Ian?”
 To my great and ongoing regret, I said, “I guess not”.

 I was too embarrassed after that to call him back lest he think I was wasting his time, so I stopped catching up with Gordon.
 He lost his seat in the NSW Parliament, retired, and I never got the chance to sit down with him again.
-Gordon passed away this year.
+Gordon passed away soon after.
 He will be missed.

 Reflecting now on my various experiences with mentors, I realise that while I did the right thing in seeking a mentor, I did the wrong thing by not helping them to mentor me.
 I assumed they knew what to do to mentor others.
 Taking Gordon as an example, he really should have called me back, knowing I would still need his support, even if not that particular month.
 In his defence, he was a busy man, with many demands on his time.
 So, I should have sucked up my pride and given him things to talk to me about, points on which to hold me accountable.